fringe-finance/primary-smart-contracts/README.md

                                        // if the time elapsed since the last price update
                                        // is valid (corresponds to wstETHAggregatorPath).
         },
-        "priceDecimals": {}, // Price decimals correspond to each token.
         "wstETH": "", // Address of wstETH token "usdc": "",   // Address of USDC token
         "WETH": ""    // Address of WETH token